MileHacker Logo

 • Comfortable: For general tourism.

-• Modest: For religious sites (shoulders/knees covered).
+• Modest: For religious sites (shoulders and knees must be covered).

 • Public affection: Generally avoided.